 Speak to customers through texts

-People use websites in very different ways.
-This means you don't know how they find something on your website.
-They may, for example, first use the menu, the search function, and then scan the headings or links on your site.
-However, the most common first anchor point visitors fixate on is the first text on the site that provides information.
+People use a website very differently.
+This means that you don't know how they find something on your website.
+For example, they first use the menu, the search, then scan the headings or the links on your WordPress website.
+However, the most common first anchor point they fix is the first text on the website that gives you information.
 Numerous studies have shown this.
-You can "design" this text very differently depending on your customer address and tone.
+You can "shape" this text very differently with the help of the address and the tone.

 "I'm Phillip Roth, I can make a website for your business" sounds different than "Hey, I'm a web design influencer optimizing your wild UX for top KPIs!"
 Take a good look at your target audience and adjust your tone of voice accordingly.
 It's as much a part of your corporate identity as your design.